Curious about the average cost of repairs after a home inspection? Explore repair costs and budgeting tips with Truehold to make informed decisions.

 Though the law might not deem these repairs mandatory, it is well within the rights of a mortgage lender or insurance company to deny financing and/or coverage for homes that have not had serious repairs tended to.
 As a rule of thumb: If an insurer won’t cover the property and a lender won’t provide a loan, the average cost of repairs after home inspection will more often than not be extensive.
 With that in mind, if one buyer is unable to get coverage based on the condition of a property, there’s a good chance all buyers will encounter this same problem — and the responsibility for the costs of these repairs will fall on the seller.

-One of the reasons why water damage is such a common repair request is that there are many different places in a home that can experience water damage, and even the smallest leak can cause huge problems.
+One of the reasons why water damage is such a common repair request, especially in older homes, is that there are many different places in a home that can experience a potential issue with water damage, and even the smallest leak can cause huge problems.
 According to the Insurance Information Institute (III), nearly 30% of home insurance claims are in regards to water damage.
 Further, an eye-watering 98% of basements have been impacted by water damage according to the same research.1

 Much like water damage, electrical system problems are one of the more common requested repairs revealed during a home inspection.
 Unlike water damage, however, electrical issues don’t take decades to wreak havoc on a structure — they can turn into a serious hazard at any moment.
 Problems revealed during a thorough inspection can range from simple and inexpensive (like replacing damaged or faulty ground fault circuit interceptor (GFCI) outlets) to complete wiring overhauls which can cost upwards of $10,000.

-A damaged roof might not pose the same threat to homeowners that faulty wiring or water damage do, but aging roofs have one of the highest average costs of repairs after home inspection out of any of the issues on our list.
-Roofs can last anywhere from 20 to 50+ years — longer than some home loans — yet the high repair cost means that many homeowners will fail to replace their roofs on time.
+A damaged roof might not pose the same threat to homeowners that faulty wiring or water damage do, but aging roofs have one of the highest average costs of repairs after a home inspection out of any of the issues on our list.
+Roofs can last anywhere from 20 to 50+ years — longer than some home loans — yet the high repair cost means that many homeowners will fail to replace their roofs on time, potentially missing out on savings from a wind mitigation inspection.

 As we mentioned in our home maintenance checklist, improper drainage can be a major pain in the neck for homeowners.
 Be it due to the grading of a yard funneling water toward the home or lack of an effective drainage system, improper drainage is one of the most common issues detected on a home inspection report — with nearly 36% of inspected homes being impacted by subpar drainage according to the American Society of Home Inspectors (ASHI).3